-The 2020 General Assembly Legislative Session began at noon on Wednesday, January 8, 2020.
-During Session, all 100 members of the Virginia House of Delegates met every Monday-Friday at noon and you can watch all previous sessions here.
+The 2021 General Assembly Legislative Session began on Wednesday, January 13, 2021 and we adjourned on March 1, 2021.
+During Session, all 100 members of the Virginia House of Delegates met every Monday-Friday and you can watch our previous committee meetings and sessions here.
 The House has 14 standing committees and the meetings were held at various times during the week.
-Find our committee video here.
 Can't remember how a bill becomes a law, no problem!
 Get your refresher here to follow along the process.

-As you're following along, sign up for our email newsletter to receive important updates.
+Be sure to sign up for our email newsletter to receive important updates.
 And be sure to check back often for news posts and updates from the District.
 You can use this site and our social media pages to stay connected and see what we're doing and how you can help!
-We have included important information on COVID-19/Coronavirus and the 2020 Census.
+We have included important information on COVID-19/Coronavirus, including evictions prevention information.
 Take a look around the site!

 Thank you for visiting!